VectorOptimizationGroup/MOProblems.jl/README.md

 - **IKK Problems**: K. Ikeda, H. Kita and S. Kobayashi, "Failure of Pareto-based MOEAs: does non-dominated really mean near to optimal?," Proceedings of the 2001 Congress on Evolutionary Computation (IEEE Cat.
 No.01TH8546), Seoul, Korea (South), 2001, pp. 957-962 vol. 2.
 DOI: 10.1109/CEC.2001.934293.

 - **IM Problems**: H. Ishibuchi and T. Murata, "A multi-objective genetic local search algorithm and its application to flowshop scheduling," in IEEE Transactions on Systems, Man, and Cybernetics, Part C (Applications and Reviews), vol. 28, no. 3, pp. 392-403, Aug.
 1998, doi: 10.1109/5326.704576.

+- **JOS Problems**: Y. Jin, M. Olhofer and B. Sendhoff, "Dynamic Weighted Aggregation for evolutionary multi-objective optimization: why does it work and how?," Proceedings of the 3rd Annual Conference on Genetic and Evolutionary Computation (GECCO'01), San Francisco, California, 2001, pp. 1042-1049.

 - **ZDT Problems**: E. Zitzler, K. Deb, and L. Thiele, "Comparison of Multiobjective Evolutionary Algorithms: Empirical Results," Evolutionary Computation, vol. 8, no. 2, pp. 173-195, 2000.
 DOI: 10.1162/106365600568202